oracle/terraform-provider-oci/website/docs/d/core_ip_sec_connection_device_config.html.markdown

 ---

 # Data Source: oci_core_ipsec_config
-The IpSecConnectionDeviceConfig data source provides details about a specific IpSecConnectionDeviceConfig
+The `oci_core_ipsec_config` data source provides details about a specific IpSecConnectionDeviceConfig

 Gets the configuration information for the specified IPSec connection.
 For each tunnel, the response includes the IP address of Oracle's VPN headend and the shared secret.